Domestic Disaster Response & Preparedness

 Early Response: Week of Compassion is providing assistance to and through local Disciples congregations, with solidarity grants for affected congregations and members and grants to support congregational relief efforts.
 Staff are in regular communication with church leaders in the area as well as ecumenical partners through the VOAD network.
 Disciples in New Orleans have helped provided supplies for evacuees, and Disciples from New Orleans and Baton Rouge have provided clean-up assistance in cooperation with Disciples congregations in southeast Louisiana.

-Ongoing Engagement: We will continue to support the efforts of Disciples in the area and rebuild efforts throughout long-term recovery.
+Ongoing Engagement: Week of Compassion is partnering with Fuller Center Disaster Rebuilders to coordinate volunteers for repair of homes damaged by hurricanes.
+We will also continue to support the efforts of Disciples in the area and rebuild efforts throughout long-term recovery.

 How to Help: